-In this special guest post, Perth-based cook and former MasterChef contestant Brendan Pang shares his simple yet nostalgic chocolate cupcake recipe.
+Over a year ago we were fortunate to have a special guest post, by former MasterChef contestant Brendan Pang.
+Since his first appearance on Masterchef he has been busy from social worker to TV cook, the opening of his first dumpling kitchen in Fremantle called Bumplings and more recently contestant of Masterchef Series 11.
+He shares his simple yet nostalgic chocolate cupcake recipe.
 A food prodigy to two quintessential women in his life—his baker mum and home cook grandmere (grandmother)—Brendan owes a lot of his influences to his Asian and Mauritian heritage.
-From social worker to TV cook, Brendan’s set to be his own boss too as he opens up his first dumpling kitchen in Fremantle called Bumplings Perth.

 I have always had an enormous appetite, so you could say my love for food began at a very early age.
 But further to this, food has been central to many things in my family.
 A visit to my grandmere’s is never without a home-cooked meal and family gatherings are often planned around food.
 I fondly recall spending my school holidays sitting around the dining table with my grandmere learning how to make noodles and wontons from scratch.